• Skip to main content

 Popovers go with just about anything.
 A savory salad and salted butter, breakfast, a pot roast dinner, you name it!

-I love making these apple popovers and serving them with sweet maple spice butter.
+I love making these apple popovers and serving them with sweet maple butter.
 It's easy to make, and an excuse to use my apples in the Fall.

 The maple butter is easy.
 Just mix together softened butter, a little pumpkin pie spice or cinnamon, and a few tablespoons pure maple syrup.
+If you like whipped maple butter, just mix the butter with a hand mixer until light and fluffy.

 Might I suggest doubling the butter?
 You'll find it delicious on just about everything!